 Books, Brochures and Videos

-These books, brochures and video can be found in Bermuda, but may be hard to get anywhere else.
-You may be able to get them from The Bookmart (in Browns on Reid Street, Hamilton), which will ship orders overseas.
+These books can generally be found in Bermuda, but may be hard to get anywhere else.
+You may be able to find them at The Bookmart (in Browns on Reid Street, Hamilton), which will ship orders overseas.
 The Bermuda Bookstore (3 Queen Street, Hamilton) generally has a good selection but does NOT ship overseas.

 Bermuda: Triton Productions Limited, 1989